tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE 标准集群指南/Service 管理/Service Annotation 说明_intl_en.md

 ### kubernetes.io/service.internetMaxBandwidthOut
 **Note:**
 CLB bandwidth can only be configured at the time of creation, and cannot be modified after the creation.
-This annotation is used to specify the maximum outbound bandwidth of the CLB when a CLB is created, which applies only to public network CLB instances.
-Please use it with `kubernetes.io/service.internetChargeType` annotation.
+This annotation is used to specify the maximum outbound bandwidth of the CLB instance when a CLB instance is created, which applies only to public network CLB instances.
+You need to use it with `kubernetes.io/service.internetChargeType` annotation.

 **Valid values:**
 Value range: 1-2,048 Mbps